- Step Back in Time: History Tours

 Always wanted to ride with Aretha Franklin through one of America’s greatest music cities?
 Now’s your chance.
 Oh, did we mention Aretha Franklin is the name of one of the beloved mules that draw the recognizable open-sided carriages through town?
 Still, you’re bound to enjoy the clip-clopping of hooves while meandering down cobblestone alleys as your driver narrates the sights of the French Quarter or Garden District.
 Arrange for pickup at your hotel, or head to the Decatur Street side of Jackson Square, where the carriages gather, and hop in.

 We’re not talking about a tacky booze cruise here.
-Step aboard the regal Creole Queen or Steamboat Natchez for an enchanting paddlewheel ride up the Mississippi River.
+Step aboard the regal Creole Queen or Steamboat Natchez for an enchanting paddlewheel ride up the Mississippi River, accompanied by live music from the likes of the Dukes of Dixieland.
 Choose from a romantic evening with a dinner and jazz cruise, or experience riverfront history with the Chalmette Battlefield cruise, which disembarks at the site of the 1815 Battle of New Orleans and tours historical combat sites.

 Get the chills with a nighttime adventure, where you’ll hear about ghost stories and explore French Quarter locations known for their paranormal activity.
 Trying to find a genuine haunted house?
 Spot spooky apparitions at Mystère Mansion/Haunted Mortuary, a sprawling, neoclassical mansion built in 1872 that boasts nine resident ghosts.